 In respect of a Designated Space, by the FIRST PARTY by serving 15 days advance written notice if the SECOND PARTY is not able to render the Services to the satisfaction of the FIRST PARTY. .

-That the First Party shall have the right to terminate this Agreement, without assigning any reasons whatsoever, by giving an advance written notice of 30 (thirty) days to the Second Party.
+That Either Party shall have the right to terminate this Agreement, without assigning any reasons whatsoever, by giving an advance written notice of 30 (thirty) days to the Other Party.

-By either Party, serving on the other Party, fifteen 30 days prior notice in writing, in case of a breach of its obligations under this Agreement by the other Party, and if such event of default is neither cured nor adequately addressed within such period.
+By either Party, serving on the other Party, fifteen days prior notice in writing, in case of a breach of its obligations under this Agreement by the other Party, and if such event of default is neither cured nor adequately addressed within such period.
 It is expressly agreed between the parties that non-payment of invoice(s) by the FIRST PARTY on account of objections in the invoice(s) of the SECOND PARTY, deficiency of service or submission of documents shall not become a ground for termination under this clause; or